2025Activity reportProject-TeamASCII

 5.2 Impact of research results

-The research is useful for the risk managment of global interlocked economic instances and actors, of energy production in complex power plants, and of epidemics and pandemics.
+The research is useful for the risk assessment and managment of global interlocked economic instances and actors in varied industrial, economic, and societal settings.

 6 Highlights of the year